 1 Day Trip In Pontian, Johor

-Aren’t you always wanted to plan an escape from busy life?
+Aren’t you always wanted to plan an escape from a busy life?

-Amazing scenery, yummy food and great adventure lies within the beautiful town.
+Amazing scenery, yummy food, and great adventure lie within the beautiful town.

 Let us be your guide in exploring Pontian.

 There are many places you can visit and things you can experience while you are in Pontian!

 3 Recommended Itineraries For Pontian One Day Trip

 Route 2: Pontian Town (Food Hunting) > Sri Tanjung Leisure Farm > Pontian Town’s Mural Panting & “Laman Mahkota” (Park) > Watch Sunset At The Dock of Pontian > Pontian Town (Dinner)